TanvirOnGH/firefox-config/readme.md

 > [!NOTE]
 > This repository is not meant to be used as a whole, but rather as a reference for my own configuration.
 I do not recommend using it as is, as it is not meant to be used by anyone else.
 I do not provide any support for this repository.
 If you want to use it, you are on your own.

+> [!TIP]
+> Disable all telemetry and data collection in Firefox.
+Look at my `user.js` and find others' `user.js` and hardened firefox configs.

 ![Firefox-1](misc/screenshots/firefox-1.png)

 ![Firefox-2](misc/screenshots/firefox-2.png)